0xPolygonHermez/zkevm-node/docs/production-setup.md

 Before we start:

-> There are may ways to setup an Ethereum L1 environment, we are going to use Geth for this.
+> There are many ways to setup an Ethereum L1 environment, we are going to use Geth for this.

 We recommend you to use a dedicated machine to this component, this can be shared by multiple Hermez zk-EVM-Node if you want to have more than one in your infrastructure.